-A homeowner desiring to engage in rooftop solar may purchase it out right with or without 21 financing, enter a prepaid equipment lease, or undertake the long term liability of an installment 22 payment equipment lease.
-In each case, the homeowner is making an investment decision, a 23 choice between alternative investments.
-In each case, recoupment of principal and a reasonable 24 rate of return considering the risk level of each alternative are keys to the choice.
-In the case of 25 26 ownership, obsolescence and casualty loss risks and maintenance costs are involved.
-In the case 27 of loans and installment leases, certainty in the ability to make payments to lenders and lessors 28 from the energy cost savings is key.
-Further, solar is an illiquid investment, and a significant, 29 reliable rate of return is needed to induce selection of solar over liquid investment alternatives.
-30 As well, inducements are needed to overcome non-financial impediments to adoption such as inducements to encourage participants to beautify their homes and businesses with the 31 32 equipment.
+A homeowner desiring to engage in rooftop solar may purchase it out right with or without financing, enter a prepaid equipment lease, or undertake the long term liability of an installment payment equipment lease.
+In each case, the homeowner is making an investment decision, a choice between alternative investments.
+In each case, recoupment of principal and a reasonable rate of return considering the risk level of each alternative are keys to the choice.
+In the case of ownership, obsolescence and casualty loss risks and maintenance costs are involved.
+In the case of loans and installment leases, certainty in the ability to make payments to lenders and lessors from the energy cost savings is key.
+Further, solar is an illiquid investment, and a significant, reliable rate of return is needed to overcome non-financial impediments to adoption such as inducements to encourage participants to beautify their homes and businesses with the equipment.